Parkour-Vienna/distrust/README.md

 If you do not want to provide a plaintext secret, you can also provide the secret as an already hashed bcrypt2 value

+#### Group ACLs

+In case you want your client to be only available for members of a certain group, you can populate the `allowGroups` or `denyGroups` fields in the client config.
+This will either allow or deny access on a client basis.